LEADING OFF: Detmers tries to match Vander Meer, 3 twinbills

 FENWAY FRIGHT

-The Astros could be without Jake Odorizzi for some time after the right-hander collapsed running to cover first base in the fifth inning Monday night against the Red Sox and was taken off the Fenway Park field on a stretcher.
+The Astros could be without Jake Odorizzi for some time after the right-hander injured his left leg and collapsed running to cover first base in the fifth inning Monday night against the Red Sox.
+He was taken off the Fenway Park field on a stretcher.

 Odorizzi, who entered the game with a 15 2/3 inning shutout streak, appeared to twist his left leg awkwardly on the delivery to Kiké Hernandez.
 When he turned to cover first base, he took a step and then sprawled out, face down, on the grass.